ucamrl/xrlflow/README.md

-# XFLOWRL
+# XRLFLOW

-XFLOWRL is a GNN based neural network optimisation extension of [TASO](https://github.com/jiazhihao/TASO).
+XRLFLOW is a GNN based neural network optimisation extension of [TASO](https://github.com/jiazhihao/TASO).
 The basic idea was to substitute TASO's *cost-based backtracking search* and replace it with a RL-based optimisation.
 Potentially, this should be able to generalise to large unseen graphs and find better performing solutions than the backtracking search.

-XFLOWRL consists of three main parts:
+XRLFLOW consists of three main parts:

 1. An extension of the TASO library exposing a low-level RL environment
-2. A gym-style high-level environment written in Python, interacting with the XFLOWRL environment
+2. A gym-style high-level environment written in Python, interacting with the XRLFLOW environment
 3. A PPO agent interacting with this environment, iteratively applying graph substitutions to a target graph.

 ## Setup

-XFLOWRL interacts with TASO and thus depends on the TASO library.
+XRLFLOW interacts with TASO and thus depends on the TASO library.
 TASO on the other hand depends on a working CUDA and CuDNN installation.

 ### Installing Python